suborbital/docs/website/docs/hosted-quickstart.md

 ## Questions?

-If you have any questions you can't find answers to in these docs (or just like chatting with nice humans in the extensibility space 🤗), please hit us up on [Discord](https://chat.suborbital.dev)!
+If you have any questions you can't find answers to in these docs, please email us at team@suborbital.dev!

 <!-- TODO: add feedback section-->